The Mental Health Foundation builds resilient individuals and communities so that, together, we can build a better future.

-With this in mind the board of governors issued a promise: to provide hope and encouragement through outstanding research and education, to be forward thinking, to be dedicated to the “ever-challenging task of the care and treatment of mental illness.”
+With this in mind the board of trustees issued a promise: to provide hope and encouragement through outstanding research and education, to be forward thinking, to be dedicated to the “ever-challenging task of the care and treatment of mental illness.”

-It is this original visionary spirit that has propelled the Foundation forward and guides us today as we continuously endeavor to fulfil our promise to the community to build better mental health for people in Edmonton.
+It is this original visionary spirit that has propelled the Foundation forward and guides us today as we continuously endeavor to fulfil our promise to the community to build better mental health for people in Alberta.

-We work towards a better future in mind because we know that a community, a global population of humans who are mentally and emotionally resilient and who can support themselves and those around them dealing with mental illness or addiction with effective and empowering tools—is a better future.
+We work towards a better future in mind because we know that a community, a global population of citizens who are mentally and emotionally resilient and who can support themselves and those around them dealing with mental illness or addiction with effective and empowering tools—is a better future.

 In this task, our community has always been vital to our success.
 Then, like now, the Foundation was assisted in its task of fundraising by a dedicated group of donors and sponsors who share our vision.